 Australian Shepherd Dog: Everything You Need to Know

-Also known as Aussie, the Australian Shepherd Dog does not actually come from Australia.
-The breed originated in Euskadi, in the Pyrenees area, and its name is due to the fact that Basque shepherds took these dogs to Australia, where the breed was developed.
+The Australian Shepherd, also known as the Aussie, is not actually native to Australia.
+The breed originated in Euskadi, in the Pyrenees, and its name is due to the fact that Basque shepherds took these dogs to Australia, where the breed was developed.

-The breed was bred for herding sheep and is a very active dog that likes to always have some work to do.
+Bred to herd sheep, it is a very active dog that likes to be kept busy.
 Suitable for those who like physical exercise and have time to stimulate their minds.

 Australian Shepherd

-The Aussie breed was not recognized until 1957, with the formation of the Australian Shepherd Club of America (ASCA).
+The Australian Shepherd breed was first recognized in 1957 with the formation of the Australian Shepherd Club of America (ASCA).
 The actual description of the breed was not written until 1977, and it was not recognized by the American Kennel Club (AKC) until 1993.

-Although there are discrepancies regarding its Spanish ancestry, it appears that the breed originates from northern Spain, from the Basque area of the Pyrenees, or perhaps from Germany.
+Although there are discrepancies regarding its Spanish ancestry, it appears that the breed originated in northern Spain, the Basque region of the Pyrenees, or perhaps Germany.
 Later, shepherds sent these dogs to Australia, along with their prized sheep, and later to the United States.

-The dogs of the Basque shepherds were different from today's Aussie, as they were smaller and thinner, and their coat was different.
-It is likely that upon arrival in Australia, the dogs were bred with other herding dogs, until they became the breed we know today.
+The dogs of the Basque shepherds differed from today's Aussie in that they were smaller and thinner and had a different coat.
+It is likely that after arriving in Australia, the dogs were bred with other herding dogs until they became the breed we know today.

-It is believed that the Scotch Collie, the Border Collie, and the English Shepherd have contributed to the genetics of the Australian Shepherd Dog.
+The Scotch Collie, Border Collie and English Shepherd are thought to have contributed to the genetics of the Australian Shepherd.

-Regardless of their origin, they are a highly prized breed for herding sheep, given their extraordinary ability to drive them and their high intelligence and constant alertness.
+Regardless of their origins, they are a highly valued breed for herding sheep due to their exceptional ability to drive them, high intelligence and constant alertness.

 characteristics of the Australian Shepherd

-• The Australian Shepherd carries Border Collie blood in its veins and shares with it the intelligence and a penetrating gaze that keep the sheep under control.
+• The Australian Shepherd has Border Collie blood in his veins and shares with him the intelligence and penetrating gaze that keeps the sheep under control.

-• It is a very hard-working and energetic sheepdog.
-He needs mental stimulation and also a lot of physical exercise.
+• It is a very hardworking and energetic dog.
+It needs mental stimulation as well as plenty of physical exercise.
 If you keep him busy, he will be a happy dog.
-If he has no work to do, he will seek it out on his own, and this can lead to destructive behavior (such as chewing furniture or urinating everywhere) or herding the children and animals in the area.
+If he has no work to do, he will seek it out on his own and this can lead to destructive behavior (such as chewing furniture or urinating everywhere) or herding the children and animals in the area.

 • He excels in obedience, agility, flyball, and herding.
-He will also enjoy dog racing and will be happy hiking or jogging with you (Canicross, Bikejoring).
+He will also enjoy dog racing and will be happy to go hiking or jogging with you (Canicross, Bikejoring).

-• He is excellent as a guide dog, assistance dog, police dog, and for search and rescue work.
+• He makes an excellent guide dog, assistance dog, police dog, and search and rescue dog.

 • He is very loyal and will protect your home and family, barking if he sees or hears anything suspicious and acting forcefully and boldly if he deems it necessary.